5 Data transformation

 ev_type

-make BEV PHEV
+make PHEV